ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 let f (local_ x) = ...
 ```

-Inside the definition of `f`, the argument `x` is outer-region local: that is,
+As we saw above, inside the definition of `f`, the argument `x` is regional: that is,
 while it may be stack-allocated, it is known not to have been allocated during
 `f` itself, and thus may safely be returned from `f`.
 For example: